Atchaya3001/Cyber_security/README.md

 ## MALWARE  ANALYSIS

 Malware Analysis (MA.py) is a web-based tool designed for cybersecurity professionals to perform comprehensive malware analysis and cyber attribution.
-It integrates multiple analysis tools such as YARA, Radare2, and VirusTotal, enabling in-depth examination of files and detailed reporting.
+It integrates multiple analysis tools such as ZEN scan, Graph insight, code breaker, string miner and Threatscan , enabling in-depth examination of files and detailed reporting.
 ## Features

 - Zen scan : Upload custom YARA rules to scan files for known malicious patterns, and receive detailed match information.